nsrau/azure-docs.it-it/articles/machine-learning/algorithm-module-reference/machine-learning-module-error-codes.md

 **Resolution:**

-1. In Azure Machine Learning Studio, right-click the module that has the error, and select **View Log**.
+1. In Azure Machine Learning designer, right-click the module that has the error, and select **View Log**.
 2. Examine the standard error log of the module, which contains the stack trace.
     + Lines beginning with [ModuleOutput] indicate output from R.
     + Messages from R marked as **warnings** typically do not cause the pipeline to fail.